-One can create a strong link between watermarks and the introduction of library stamps.
-Both creating a body of evidence when trying to establish connections in a collection.
-Library stamps are also perceived as an imprint left, visible and sometimes glued.
+There is an active link between watermarks and the introduction of library stamps - both creating a body of evidence when trying to establish connections in a collection.
+Library stamps are also perceived as an imprint left visible and sometimes glued.
 Able to question ownership and acquisition.
-In libraries, books were stamped to mark ownership of the book.
+In libraries, books were stamped to record property of books.
 The relation was created between the physical medium and the library adding traces of provenance to the collection.
-Library stamps would not be relate to the readers of a book nor they were intended to do so.
-These connections would happen connecting circumstance and date of acquisition, and creating relations in the library itself.
+Library stamps would not be related to the readers of a book, nor they were intended to do so.
+These connections would happen connecting circumstance and date of acquisition and creating relations in the library itself.

-Though library stamps are helpful when trying to determine the time frame and history of an item in a collection, the process of adding the stamps is not necessarily performed when a book enters a collection, this can happen later on.
-Unlike watermarks where it is unlikely that the act of tempering the paper fibres doesn't happen in simultaneous to when a paper sheet is made, stamps were commonly applied later from the date of an item acquisition.
-This lead to mistakes that are now commonly recognized.
+Though library stamps are helpful when determining the time frame and history of an item in a collection, the process of adding the stamps is not necessarily performed when a book enters a collection.
+The method of adding this imprint could happen later on.
+Unlike watermarks where it is unlikely that the act of tempering the paper fibres doesn't occur in simultaneous to when a paper sheet is made, stamps were commonly applied later from the date of item acquisition.
+This lead to mistakes that are now widely recognized.
 Along with stamps, to build a body of evidence for determining both the circumstance and date of acquisition clues may be found on bindings, bookplates or inscriptions.
 (Duffy, 2013)